phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Variable Get](/images/arduino-block/lesson-2/step22.png)

-23) Open the "Text" menu option and drag the "Empty Text" block to the other hole in the "Compare" block.
+23) Open the "Text" menu option and drag the "Text" block to the other hole in the "Compare" block.

 ![Text Block in Compare](/images/arduino-block/lesson-2/step23a.png)

 ![Text Block in Compare](/images/arduino-block/lesson-2/step23b.png)

-24) In the "Empty Text" block type "ON".
+24) In the "Text" block type "ON".

 ![Text Block in Compare](/images/arduino-block/lesson-2/step24.png)